JosefinE7/MS2_SpaceStation/README.md

 - Navbar in copied from [Bootstrap](https://getbootstrap.com/docs/4.0/components/navbar/), the copied code is clearly marked with comments at top and bottom.

 * The entire text about the ISS in the About section of the page is copied from [NASA's](https://www.nasa.gov/audience/forstudents/5-8/features/nasa-knows/what-is-the-iss-58.html) the copied text is clearly marked with comments at top and bottom.

+* The API for the ISS Real Time map is from [WhereTheIss.at](https://wheretheiss.at/w/developer)

 ### Media